3DBAG/geodepot/design-doc.md

 **Description**

+Add or update a case or a data item.
 In each operation, the case will be created if it does not exist.
 In each operation, existing values, data files are updated with the newly provided.